swinton/Blasting-off-with-the-GitHub-API/lesson05/README.md

-# Lesson 05
+# :earth_americas: Lesson 05

-## Using bash
+## Bash script example

-Show a Bash script, that leverages HTTPie and jq to audit everyone who has access to a repository, generate a CSV report.
+In which we'll demonstrate a _quick script_ that accesses the API via HTTPie and jq, to audit users who have access to a certain GitHub repo :v:

+### Lessons
+1. TODO :open_mouth: